How toilet paper and avocados help explain the grocery store of the future

 Here’s how this might play out:

-Short-Medium Term (1-5 years)
+Short-medium term (1-5 years)

 COVID-related restrictions will remain in place for the near term and possibly stay that way long enough to force an initial flurry of innovation as current systems are adapted to the new normal.